JelleZijlstra/taxonomy/docs/dating.md

 Historically, the Code has required print publication as a criterion for availability.
-However, in recent years publishing has moved largely online, and the Code has moved to allow electronic publishing ({Nomenclature-ICZN electronic amendment.pdf}).
+However, in recent years publishing has moved largely online, and the Code has moved to allow electronic publishing ([ICZN, 2012](/a/59568)).
 Electronic-only publications, and electronic-only preprints, can now (after 2011) make a name available, but only if the name is registered.
 In practice, this means the publication must contain an LSID, or ZooBank identifier, in the text.

 My procedure for determining publication dates for recently published names is usually as follows: